SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Europeans could usually exact what they wanted in the end because of a technical superiority which exaggerated the power of their tiny numbers and for a few centuries turned the balance against the great historic agglomerations of population and civilization."
 	* "The obscuring of the Company's primary commercial role was not good for business.
 It also gave its employees even greater opportunities to feather their own nests. ... the British government hoped as fervently as the Company to avoid being dragged any further into the role of imperial power in India."
 	* "The British government hoped as fervently as the Company to avoid being dragged any further into the role of imperial power in India."
+	* "The huge and growing Caribbean market for slaves and imported European goods was added to that already offered by a Spanish empire increasingly unable to defend its economic monopoly.
+This fixed the role of the West Indies in the relationships of the European powers for the next century."
+	* "Gradually, the great powers fought out their disputes until they arrived at acceptable agreements, but this was to take a long time."

 ## Claim Synthesis (Babingtonization)